rismoney/puppet-win-cis/README.md

 - [x] sample keys.csv file
 - [x] cisfacts rspec testing
 - [ ] true windows confinement (reports n/a on non-windows)
-- [ ] full cis spec added to keys.csv
+- [80%] full cis spec added to keys.csv
 - [ ] module to remediate all cis to Pass
+- [x] added tailor file to put exceptions in on a per reference basis

 Sample CSV